 - Europass – creating a compatibility layer

-One of the specific DEQAR CONNECT activities is to create a compatibility layer for Europass and its Digital Credentials Infrastructure (EDCI), so that DEQAR data would feed directly into the Accreditation Database underlying the EDCI.
-The implementation of this interface has been planned further with the Europass team at the European Commission and the DEQAR developers.
+One of the specific DEQAR CONNECT activities was to create a compatibility layer for Europass and its Digital Credentials Infrastructure (EDCI), so that DEQAR data would feed directly into the Accreditation Database underlying the EDCI.
+The EDCI has recently been renamed into European Digital Credentials for Learning.
+The compatibility layer has been created and now the national Europass centers and the EQF national coordination points can access it and activate the link.

 - Higher Education Data Interoperability